LJNeon/patron/README.md

 There are currently two types of preconditions: [Preconditions](https://vim2meta.github.io/patron.js/Precondition.html) and [Argument Preconditions](https://vim2meta.github.io/patron.js/ArgumentPrecondition.html).
 Normal preconditions can be added on any on [Command](https://vim2meta.github.io/patron.js/Command.html) or [Group](https://vim2meta.github.io/patron.js/Group.html), while argument preconditions may only be added to arguments.
 All preconditions must return a [PreconditionResult](https://vim2meta.github.io/patron.js/PreconditionResult.html).
 If the result in question is unsuccessful, it will be the returned result in the command handler.

 ## Support
-First and foremost, [docs](https://vim2meta.github.io/patron.js/index.html) are your best friend.
-There are multiple features in patron.js that I simply did not cover to prevent this from becoming a 28 page essay.
-All the information about these features are available in the documentation.
-Keep in mind this framework is not meant for inexperienced coders, it is meant for people that want a genuinely reliable command framework and more maintainable code overall.
-If you do run into road blocks, or simply want a nudge in the right direction, you may join our [Discord Server](https://discord.gg/gvyma7H) and ask me in the #help channel.
+The best place to get support for paton.js is in our [official support server](https://discord.gg/83UsdkR).
+We try to keep things spicy, so you can joke around while getting good, pretty slamming combo.
+Keep in mind this framework is not meant for new coders, it is meant for people that want a genuinely reliable command framework and more maintainable code overall.